dustinpfister/test_threejs/views/forpost/threejs-materials/README.md

 > The MeshNormalMaterial does not have any parameters
 >

-Again totaly wrong as with any mesh material there are all the options that in the base material class that can be used.
-However I do not even know where this is comeing from at all becuase there are a whole lot of options for the mesh normal material alone as well such as normalMap, fog, flatShading, not to mentine that wireframe that so many of these authors seem to like.
+Again totaly wrong as with any mesh material there are all the options that are in the base material class that can be used.
+However I do not even know where this is coming from at all becuase there are a whole lot of options for the mesh normal material alone as well such as normalMap, fog, flatShading, not to mentine that wireframe that so many of these authors seem to like.

 ### blog.cjgammon.com